 We conduct business in more than 120 countries and are subject to income taxes in most taxing jurisdictions in which we operate.
-We believe there are no jurisdictions in which the outcome of unresolved issues or claims is likely to be material to our results of operations, financial position or cash flows.
+All Internal Revenue Service examinations have been completed and closed through year end 2015 for the most significant U.S. returns.
+We believe there are no other jurisdictions in which the outcome of unresolved issues or claims is likely to be material to our results of operations, financial position or cash flows.
 We further believe that we have made adequate provision for all income tax uncertainties.